 Compared to those papers, I introduce the possibility of players erasing signals from their records.
 I show that players' strategic manipulations of records lead to complete breakdowns in cooperation either when players have long expected lifespans or when their actions are strategic complements, but not when their expected lifespans are intermediate and their actions are substitutes.
 These conclusions stand in contrast to the ones in the existing literature that higher discount factors and strategic complementarities facilitate cooperation.
-My analysis also highlights the different strategic implications of players' time preference and their survival probability.
+My analysis also highlights the different strategic implications of players' time preference and their survival probability, which to the best of my knowledge, is novel in the community enforcement literature.
 By contrast, the two are equivalent in existing models of community enforcement since the equilibrium outcomes depend only on the product of the two, i.e., the player's discount factor.

 Friedman and Resnick (2001) study repeated prisoner's dilemma without any complementarity or substituability in which players can erase all signals in their records and restart with a fresh record without any signal.
 In contrast, the players in my model can decide whether to erase each individual signal, which gives them more flexibility in manipulating their records.
 Compared to their result that cooperation is feasible when players have sufficiently high discount factors, I show that players' ability to sustain cooperation is not monotone with respect to their discount factors.
-In an earlier work, Pei (2023) studies a reputation model in which a long-lived player can erase actions from their records.
-In contrast to the current paper that focuses on games with complete information but allows for imperfect monitoring and multiple long-lived players, that paper studies incomplete information games but with perfect monitoring and only one long-lived player.
+In an earlier work, Pei (2023) studies a reputation model in which a long-lived player can erase actions from their records and provides a sharp characterization of players' equilibrium behaviors and payoffs when the cost of erasing actions is below some cutoff.
+Although the current paper cannot accommodate incomplete information and does not provide a full characterization